 - In 2018, at least 3,1 million women registered to vote, constituting 34 percent of the total registered voters.
 Three provinces of Afghanistan (Bamyan, Daikundi and Jawzjan) marked more women than men registrants.

-- With 415 women on the final list of Wolesi Jirga candidates, women represented 16 percent (415 of 2,558) of the total candidates.
-From the 33 provinces and two constituencies, women candidates constitute 27 percent of the selected winning parliamentary candidates (66 out of 239).
+- In 2018, from the 33 provinces and two constituencies, women candidates constituted 27 percent of the selected winning parliamentary candidates (66 out of 239).

 - The Commissions for the IEC and ECC that were appointed in March 2019 are headed by women.
 Two of the seven Commissioners for IEC are women (28%) and one of the five Commissioners for the ECC is a woman.